 St. John Junior/High School will adhere to the KSHSAA and local policies regarding eligibility.
-A student involved in athletics or activities must be passing 5 NEW subjects each year.
+The KSHSAA rules state that a student involved in athletics or activities must be passing 5 NEW subjects each semester to be eligible to participate the following semester.

+Weekly Eligibility - In order to participate, students can be failing no more than one class at a time.
 Eligibility will be monitored on a weekly basis.
-If a student is ineligible on Monday morning, the student will be placed on probation for the week.
-If the student remains on the ineligible list the following Monday, the student will not compete in any KSHSAA or school sponsored activity the entire week.
+If a student has more than one F on the weekly list, the student will be placed on probation for one week.
+If the student still has more than one F on the following week, the student will not compete in any KSHSAA or school sponsored activity the entire week (Monday through Sunday).
 Students will be allowed only one week of probation per grading period.